Prioritisation: What Changes First

 Priya objects to the mixed-sourcing pilot being deferred.
 “We need supply chain data before we can commit to two-tier pricing.”

 “You’re right,” Charlotte says.
 “But you don’t need a full pilot.
 You need three phone calls to wholesale suppliers and a week of test orders.
-That’s not a separate initiative; it’s part of the pricing preparation.”
+That’s not a separate initiative; it’s part of the pricing preparation.
+The fuller pilot can come later.”

 The roadmap: